Poetry With A Mission

 But I have to say, that though such hurts, what really troubles me

-Is that those who act the same, are, sadly, the majority.
+Is that those who act the same, sadly, are the majority.

 By Lance Landall